fmenabe/python-clg/README.rst

 ================================

 This module is a wrapper to **argparse** module.
 Its goal is to generate a custom and advanced command-line from a formatted dictionary.
-The sequence of subparsers is not limited but it is not possible to have a (sub)parser that have both subparsers and options.
-The idea is really to not write dozens or hundreds of lines of code to generate the command-line but to outsource it to a file in a "classic" format (YAML, JSON, ...).
+As python dictionnaries are easily exportable to a file like YAML or JSON, the idea is to outsource the command-line definition to a file instead of writing dozens or hundreds lines of code.

 Code is available on Github (http://github.com/fmenabe/python-clg).